 - Demonstrate Company Password Tools.
-If your company has a tool like Password Station, take a few minutes to demonstrate it.
-Password Station makes it easy for employees to manage their own passwords instead of constantly calling the help desk for assistance.
+If your company has a tool like Password Management, take a few minutes to demonstrate it.
+Password Management makes it easy for employees to manage their own passwords instead of constantly calling the help desk for assistance.

 - Review Other Cybersecurity Resources at Your Organization.
 If you are delivering a focused session in an hour or less, you cannot possibly cover every aspect of your company’s security program.
 That’s why we suggest including a list of the departments, applications, and other resources that employees need to know about during your training.